- Evaluate your progress toward any specific goals.

 "Am I investing the right way for my situation?"
 It's a source of anxiety or confusion for many investors.
 How do you know?
 You diligently contribute—and choose mutual funds—for your 401(k) or IRA.
 You probably also have a brokerage account where you put some extra money into a mutual fund.
 But are you on track to hit your goals?

 Let's start with saving for college.
 Say you envision sending your newborn to an in-state public school and plan to cover 50% of the expenses with your savings (with the remaining 50% to be covered by a combination of scholarships, grants, and financial aid).
-According to the College Cost Calculator from the College Board, the total cost would be about $222,466, for which you will pay $111,233 over the course of four years.
+According to the College Cost Calculator from the College Board, the total cost would be about $222,466, for which you will pay $111,233 over the course of 4 years.

 What about retirement savings?
 For a 25-year-old aiming to retire at age 67, Fidelity's savings factor would suggest aiming to have saved 1x (one times) your salary by age 30.
 By the time retirement hits, we estimate you should have amassed 10x your salary.1

+You should look at your investments to ensure that they are still an essential part of your plan.
 Evaluate the performance of stocks, bonds, mutual funds, or ETFs by comparing them to appropriate benchmarks.
 The easiest way to find the appropriate benchmark index is on the stock, bond, fund, or ETF research page on Fidelity.com.

 Ask yourself these questions:

-- Why did you buy this investment?
-What role is it supposed to play in your plan?
+Does it still fit into your strategy?
+What role is it supposed to play in your overall plan?
 Different types of investments play different roles in your portfolio and may provide varying patterns of risk and return.
-For instance, does it give you more exposure to big companies or small companies, or does it target a particular style of investing, like value or growth?
+For instance, does it give you more exposure to domestic bonds or international bonds, or does it target a particular style of equity investing, like value or growth?

-- What is impacting the performance of your investment?
 How does it compare to others like it?
 For instance, what is going on in the world, in the stock market, or in the industry, that affects returns?
 Keep in mind that different types of investments do well at different times.

 Look at how your fund has performed relative to the benchmark index—as well as similar funds.
 Recent performance shouldn't be your only metric—consider annual performance in the context of fees as well.
 Risk is another important dimension—it's important to evaluate the historical risk (variability of returns) associated with a fund's historical return.
 Risk-adjusted returns can be a useful metric when comparing funds with different levels of risk and/or return.

-Get help if needed.
+Get help if needed